 The following are partial explanations of some applicable rules and regulations that apply to the facility.
-The complete rules are stated in the Administrative Rules of Montana (ARM) and are available, upon request, from the Department.
-Upon request, the Department will provide references for location of complete copies of all applicable rules and regulations or copies where appropriate.
+The complete rules are stated in the Administrative Rules of Montana (ARM) and are available, upon request, from the Department of Environmental Quality (Department).
+Upon request, the Department will provide references for locations of complete copies of all applicable rules and regulations where appropriate.